Racial views of Donald Trump: Lincoln's end result "questionable"

-In a June 12, 2020, interview with Fox News host Harris Faulkner, a black woman, Trump claimed to have done more for blacks than Abraham Lincoln.
+In a June 12, 2020, interview with Fox News host Harris Faulkner, a Black woman, Trump claimed to have done more for Blacks than Abraham Lincoln.
 Trump suggested that although Lincoln "did good", the result was "always questionable" but when pressed admitted "So I'm going to take a pass on Abe."

-Videos of black men attacking white people
+Videos of Black men attacking white people

-In June 2020, Trump tweeted videos of black men attacking white people with captions questioning why no one was protesting the violence, and writing "So terrible!"
-Critics accused Trump of suggesting individual crimes committed by black men are equivalent to the systemic violence against people of color by police officers, and fomenting racial division as the presidential election nears.
-Observers noted that white supremacist sites often promote false notions of the prevalence of crimes committed by blacks against whites.
+In June 2020, Trump tweeted videos of Black men attacking white people with captions questioning why no one was protesting the violence, and writing "So terrible!"
+Critics accused Trump of suggesting individual crimes committed by Black men are equivalent to the systemic violence against people of color by police officers, and fomenting racial division as the presidential election nears.
+Observers said that white supremacist sites often promote false notions of the prevalence of crimes committed by Blacks against whites.

 "Bad hombres" and rapists

 Trump has repeatedly called Mexican men "bad hombres" and "rapists".
 While campaigning in 2015 he made multiple false assertions that the Mexican government was sending their most unwanted people to the U.S.: "When Mexico sends their people...
 They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."
 In 2017, the Associated Press reported that during a phone call to Mexican President Enrique Peña Nieto, Trump warned the Mexican president that his military was not doing enough to stop "a bunch of bad hombres down there" and threatened to send U.S. troops into Mexico to "take care of it."

 Following the 2020 murder of George Floyd, some protesters used the slogan "Defund the police", supporting divesting some funds from police departments and reallocating them to non-policing forms of public safety and community support.
 Trump addressed this issue when speaking at a campaign rally in late June 2020, saying: "It's 1 o'clock in the morning and a very tough—you know I've used the word on occasion, 'hombre'—a very tough 'hombre' is breaking into the window of a young woman whose husband is away as a traveling salesman or whatever he may do.
 And you call 911 and they say, 'I'm sorry, this number is no longer working.'"
 After Trump posted a video that included his "bad hombres" comments on his Twitch channel, the livestreaming platform suspended his account due to "hateful conduct."